Introduction to Library Research Tools

 The NIC Information Center and Robert J. Kutak Library Website

 There are thousands of corrections related research materials available from the online library in various formats from streaming media to downloadable PDF documents.
 Use the search function on the site to enter your keywords on any corrections related topic.
-You may also want to browse the online library by the subject guides or subject heading directories.

 Library Subject/Topic Guides (a.k.a.
 LibGuides/Topic Pages/Resource Lists)